 Moving on, we have a very similar solution coming from Asus – the TUF GTX 1650 Super.
 Compared to PNY’s take on the GTX 1650 Super, the Asus TUF model is slightly larger but still very compact, which also makes it a good pick for smaller cases.

-Notably, the design features a heftier shroud but also a backplate, which isn’t very usual for graphics cards in this price range.
-Also, unlike the PNY model, this one features dual-fan cooling, and though the fans might be fairly small, the card manages to offer slightly better performance than the previous offering from PNY, all the while it looks better to boot.
+Notably, the design features a heftier shroud but also a backplate, which isn’t very common for graphics cards in this price range.
+Also, unlike the PNY model, this one includes dual-fan cooling, and though the fans might be fairly small, the card is able to offer slightly better performance than the previous offering from PNY, all the while it looks better to boot.

 But still, the Asus TUF GTX 1650 Super suffers from the same issues as other compact cards, that is to say, high temperatures and loud fans.
 In the end, it is the prime choice for those who still want a compact card but want one that finds a better balance between size, design, and performance compared to the PNY model.